-^{}Please note that preparation is only paid for the first seminar delivered in each cycle, i.e. if you are teaching 4 groups in a criminology subject for ten seminars preparation is 40 hours.
+If you are teaching 4 groups in a criminology subject for ten seminars, preparation is 40 hours.
 Teaching hours will be 40 and you will receive payment for 8 office hours, 4 hours for emails and 5 hours for completing attendance registers.

-If you are teaching 4 groups on a year-long unit for eight seminars preparation would be 32 hours.
+If you are teaching 4 groups on a year- long unit with eight seminars, preparation would be 32 hours.
 Teaching hours will be 32 and you will receive payment for 16 office hours, 8 hours for emails and 10 hours for completing attendance registers.

-If you are teaching 4 groups on a law one semester course for 5 seminars preparation would be 20 hours.
+If you are teaching 4 groups on a one semester law course for 5 seminars preparation would be 20 hours.
 Teaching hours will be 20 and you will receive payment for 8 office hours, 4 hours for emails and 5 hours for completing attendance registers.